 A CPLD is a general-purpose digital circuit made up of numerous configurable blocks that can be programmed to perform multiple custom operations simultaneously.
-For this project, the CPLD is responsible for managing the system startup, collecting the regular readings of digital ADC output values, collecting detector and electronics temperatures, sampling all regulator voltage levels, and packaging these readings into a standard format that is written to the onboard SD card storage device.
+For the purposes of this project, the CPLD manages system startup, collects the regular readings of digital ADC output values, collects detector and electronics temperatures, samples all regulator voltage levels, and packages these readings into a standard format that is written to the onboard SD card storage device.
 The CPLD also utilizes temperature data from the electronics to determine when heating elements should be activated in order to ensure that all components remain within the temperature tolerance necessary for operation.
-The CPLD monitors the RS-232 interface for incoming data and responds to commands from the HASP communication interface.
+The CPLD monitors the RS-232 interface for incoming data commands and regularly transmits data records through the HASP communication interface.